StroppaFR/CTF-Writeups/2023/FCSC2023/reverse/Brachiosaure/README.md

 Well it makes sense, not all matrices are invertible!

-When working with coefficients in $\R$, a square matrix is invertible if and only if its determinant is non-zero.
+When working with coefficients in $\mathbb{R}$, a square matrix is invertible if and only if its determinant is non-zero.
 In this problem we are working with the ring of integers modulo 256.
 The condition for a matrix to be invertible here is that **its determinant is coprime with 256**, so the determinant has to be odd.

 With default QR code matrices, the QR code border makes the determinant zero because we get multiple lines with the exact same pixel values.